ronishahino/hole-filling/README.md

 1. We go over the boundary pixels.
 And find the hole pixels that connect (neighbor) to them.
 Those hole pixels filled only by their neighbors (the boundary).
-2. Now the hole was shrinking.
+2. Now the hole is shrinking.
 And we update the new boundary - ( all the pixels we just filled).
 3. We will repeat this process (1 + 2) until the entire hole is filled.

 Run time is O(n). explanation: